 In July 2014, North Carolina enacted HB 1220, known as North Carolina Epilepsy Alternative Treatment Act, creating a pilot program that allows medical use of CBD-rich oil only for registered patients diagnosed by a neurologist at one of four universities as having intractable epilepsy that has not been responsive to at least three other treatment options.

-In April of 2015 Gov. Fallin signed HB 2154 which allows physicians in Oklahoma to recommend a clinical trial with high-CBD cannabis oil to minors suffering from a severe epilepsy disorder.
-The trial is to be administered at University medical centers.
-The bill makes no allowance for the production, distribution or analysis of the CBD oil.
+In April of 2015 Gov. Fallin signed HB 2154 which allows physicians in Oklahoma to recommend a high-CBD cannabis oil (less than .3% THC) to minors suffering from a severe epilepsy disorder like Lennox-Gastaut Syndrome or Dravet Syndrome.
+In 2016, the state adopted HB 2835, which expanded legal protections to patients of all ages and added several new qualifying conditions.

 The Oregon Medical Marijuana Act (OMMA) was passed by Oregon voters on November 3, 1998, and went into effect on December 3, 1998.

 The Edward O. Hawkins and Thomas C. Slater Medical Marijuana Act was passed by the state legislature and signed into law on January 3, 2006 and went into effect immediately.

 In 2014, the South Carolina legislature passed S 1035/H 4803, also known as “Julian’s Law.”
 The law creates an exemption for the possession and use of CBD from the criminal definition of marijuana in limited circumstances.
 Only patients with severe forms of seizure disorders are eligible for legal protections after the patient obtains a recommendation for CBD oil from a physician.

 In 2014, Tennessee legislators passed SB 2531, which changes the definition of marijuana to create a legal exception for the possession and use of low-THC, CBD-rich cannabis oil solely by patients with intractable seizures.